emory-libraries/eulxml/README.rst

 Developer notes
 ---------------

 As of version 1.1 eulxml provides an xml catalog for resolving schemas referenced by eulxml xmlobject instances.
+If you want to use the package directly from github then do the normal pip install through github and then run: python -c 'from eulxml.catalog import generate_catalog; generate_catalog()' to generate catalog.xml

 To install dependencies for your local check out of the code, run ``pip install`` in the ``eulxml`` directory (the use of `virtualenv`_ is recommended)::